 While these dining options are all inside and air–conditioned, the prime spot for lunch is open–air and beside the pool.
 By day it's a subdued and casual affair for grabbing a bite between dips in the pool.
 At night it becomes a hopping lounge with specialty cocktails and live entertainment.
 Granite–topped tables have a space in the middle for ice and LED lights in the floor add to the clubby atmosphere.
 Private cocktail parties can materialize in many places around the multiple terraces facing the ocean and sailboats.

 Three swimming pools are on two sides of the building.
 In theory one side is for residences and one for hotel guests, but with a restaurant and bar between them, guests will inevitably move to the open lounge chairs and cabanas.
 Poolside dining and cocktails are available all day.
 Cascading waterfalls drown out any traffic noise that would make it up here.
-The huge health club wasn't open yet at inspection, but is slated to be the largest hotel one in the city and will not be open to outsiders.
+The huge health club is the largest hotel one in the city and is not to outsiders.
 A large spa provides a long menu of massage and beauty treatments.

 Web Address: www.trumppanamahotel.com